TopBunkNYC/Booking/README.md

 npm run server-dev
 ```

-Access a listing page by navigating to [http://localhost:9005/listings?id=#](http://localhost:9005/listings?id=#), where # is any integer from 1 to 10M and represents the listing id.
+Access a listing page by navigating to [http://localhost:9005/listings?id=#](http://localhost:9005/listings?id=#), where # represents the listing id and can be any integer from 1 to 10M.
 For example, listing 246 would be [http://localhost:9005/listings?id=246](http://localhost:9005/listings?id=246)

 ## API